Final payouts are set by Jock MKT. Each final rank has a known value, and is clearly listed in the event when you join.

-In-game pricing is set by users.
+In-game pricing is driven by user trading activity.
 Prices update based on new user offers, and recently completed trades.

 Yes!
 Payouts are fixed and guaranteed based on final rankings.

-Each player is automatically assigned their rank value once scoring is final. [e.g. If 5th place overall is worth $20, and Tom Brady finishes with the 5th most points, then every user holding Tom Brady receives $20 per share.]
+Each player is automatically assigned their rank value once scoring is final.
+For example, if 5th place overall is worth $20, and Tom Brady finishes with the 5th most points, then every user holding Tom Brady receives $20 per share.

 The IPO (Initial Player Offering) is an auction.
-Users bid for a limited number of shares, and the highest bidders win.
-Any user that gets outbid is notified in real-time.
-All winning bidders pay $0.01 more than the last user that wanted shares, but either was outbid or didn't bid enough to qualify.
+Users bid for a limited number of shares, with the prices updating in real time.
+When the IPO ends (which is listed in the event), shares are distributed to the winning bidders, who pay $0.01 more than the last user that wanted shares, but either was outbid or didn't bid enough to qualify.

 A bid is the most you (or another user) is willing to pay for a share.
 If you see a bid listed, then that means another user is willing to buy at that price.